Global-Chem/global-chem/paper.md

   <i>Figure 1: Language Construction </i>
 </p>

-Python was also chosen because of it's distribution infrastructure to easily install objects available on the cloud.
+Python was also chosen because of it's distribution infrastructure that allows for easy installation of objects available on the cloud.
 This allows `Global-Chem` to function as a free service behaving in the same manner as the Gideon Bible.

 # Methodology and Implementation